 Round Seven – Andy Boswell with Sneak & Show

-Round Eight - Anand Khare with Dragon Stompy
+Round Eight – Anand Khare with Moon Stompy

 I recognize Anand from traveling around to Grand Prix in the north east, he tends to play midrange decks in Standard.
 Which is why his deck choice shocked me a bit.

 I know that he’s a solid player and that this is going to be a tough round.